jlima020/Udacity_SDC_Nano_Term1_Project1/writeup_template.md

 ### 1. Building the pipeline

-The pipeline consists of following a series of 5 steps.
+The pipeline consists of following a series of 5 steps\n.
 First, get a new frame like the one in Figure_1 and convert it to grayscale.

 ![alt-text](/test_images/whiteLanes.png "New frame") ![alt-text](/test_images/whiteLanes.png "grayscale")